 - Your Interests Filter = Groups – LinkedIn Groups give you an environment to network with others having the same professional interests.
 Sure there are huge groups out there that aren’t moderated and/or are filled with spammy, unrelated content.
 There are also hundreds of thousands of smaller groups with fewer numbers where serious discussions and content sharing are going on.
 Just like the Internet itself, there is no “TV Guide” for any of this, but at least you can subscribe to daily or weekly Group digests so that you can see which Groups resonate more with your content viewing objectives.

-Sure, there are other avenues for content sharing and information gathering such as Answers or other optional applications including Slideshare and what not, but if you only had a few minutes a day to spare on the site, the above three filters would be my recommendations for making valuable use from the information sharing that is occurring.
+Sure, there are other avenues for content sharing and information gatherings such as Slideshare and what not, but if you only had a few minutes a day to spare on the site, the above three filters would be my recommendations for making valuable use from the information sharing that is occurring.